 MS, CNM, WHNP

 Sara is a Certified Nurse-Midwife and Women's Health Nurse Practitioner who completed her training at UCSF.
-Her path to midwifery began as a doula at San Francisco General Hospital and has included various international and domestic projects including a midwifery fellowship at Holy Family Birth Services in Weslaco, TX and most recently a nurse-midwife role at Santa Rosa Birth Center.
-Sara's practice is rooted in the strong belief that families deserve holistic, client-centered choices for their birth and reproductive health care services and is overjoyed to help bring a much needed alternative option to women and childbearing families in San Francisco.
+Her path to midwifery began as a doula at San Francisco General Hospital and has included various international and domestic projects including a midwifery fellowship at Holy Family Birth Services in Weslaco, TX and as a nurse-midwife at Santa Rosa Birth Center.
+Sara's practice is rooted in the strong belief that families deserve holistic, client-centered choices for their birth and reproductive health care services and is overjoyed to have co-founded San Francisco Birth Center as an alternative option to women and childbearing families in San Francisco.

-Nancy is a Certified Nurse-Midwife and has been practicing home birth with Rites of Passage Midwifery since 2003.
+Nancy Myrick is a midwife and has been the director of San Francisco Birth Center since 2015.
+She has practiced home birth midwifery since 2003 with Rites of Passage Midwifery.
 She began attending births as a doula in 1993, received her RN in 2000 and completed her training in midwifery in 2003 through the UCSF Nurse Midwifery Education Program.
+She has attended hundreds of births in homes, birth centers and hospitals and believes that choice in childbirth helps parents begin the long path toward building great humans!

 Anjali Sardeshmukh is a Licensed Midwife (LM) and CPM.
 She completed her midwifery training at the International School of Midwifery in Miami, Florida, and continued to work in Miami in both birth center and homebirth settings.
 Anjali is passionate about Birth Justice and increasing access to midwifery care.
 She is looking forward to building the community in the Bay Area, and exploring the West Coast beauty with her East Coast born child.